mozilla/addons-server/docs/topics/blocklist.rst

  * Compare list of blocked guids from this execution to the base bloomfilter file.
 If there have been few changes then write those changes to a stash JSON blob

    #.
 Upload the stash as JSON data in record
    #.
-Upload the filter as an attachment to a seperate record with the type `bloomfilter-full`
+Upload the filter as an attachment to a separate record with the type `bloomfilter-full`
  * If there have been many changes then:

    #. clear the collection on Remote Settings
    #.
-Upload the filter as an attachment to a seperate record with the type `bloomfilter-base`
+Upload the filter as an attachment to a separate record with the type `bloomfilter-base`

 ================